The farm marks the rebirth of the tradition of quality winemaking in the Upper Tiber Valley.

 Then you move on to wine cellar to visit it and learn the complete wine-making process.

-The visit finishes with a tasting of the wines produced by the winery served with some appetizers
+The visit finishes with a tasting of the wines produced by the winery and served with some appetizers

 Tasting of 3 wines with appetizers such as cheese, salami and bruschette with olive oil made in the farm, and bruschette with organic vegetables from the farm.